sreejasn7/advanced_lane_finding/writeup_template.md

 ### Pipeline

-The pipeline is created using a class called LaneFinding.
+* The pipeline is created using a class called LaneFinding.
 Includes all the necessary functions for lane finding process.

+* All the FINAL code can be seen in final.ipynb file.
+Please use this for reference of functions I have created.

+Only For experiment purpose have used pipeline.ipynb.
+This has all the pipeline steps .
+But calibration parameters in this file are not final.

-The code for camera calibration is contained in the first code cell of the IPython notebook located in "final.ipynb" under the 2nd cell.
+* The code for camera calibration is contained in the first code cell of the IPython notebook located in "final.ipynb" under the 2nd cell.

 ### Camera Calibration